kamu-data/kamu-docs/content/cli/get-started/installation.md

   * We recommend using `PowerShell` when working with `kamu`
 * Download the latest `kamu` binary for Windows
 * Add it to your `PATH` environment variable
-* Use `kamu init --pull-images` to pre-load all Docker images

 Docker Toolbox runs Docker in a Virtual Machine.
 This means to mount a file from your host file system into a Docker container the file first needs to be mounted into VM, so make sure all paths that `kamu` will need are mapped in VirtualBox VM settings.